EXPRESSCLUSTER/ztC_Edge/README.md

 ### Stop VMs

 If a protected VM is stopped, SSS treats it as a failure and boots the VM by the recovery process.
-Therefore, note taht on intentional stop of a VM :
+Therefore, note that on intentional stop of a VM :

 - To stop a protected VM by ECX WebUI.
   1. On ECX WebUI, stop the exec resource for the VM.